The Dominican Republic pays a toll

-The series of deaths and horrific incidents in the favorite tourist destination of America started coming to light last April.
+The series of deaths and horrific incidents in the favorite tourist destination of America started coming to light in April 2019.
 In June the FBI headed to the island to run a deeper toxicology investigation along with teams from the World Health Organization and the US Center for Disease Control and Prevention.

 The FBI has taken alcohol samples from hotels where the deaths occurred (Bahia Principe and Hard Rock Hotel and Casino).
 The toxicology reports were expected to be released mid-July, according to Travel and Leisure.